vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 ---
 lab:
-    title: 'Lab: Migrate an existing microservices application to Azure Spring Cloud'
+    title: 'Lab: Migrate an existing microservices application to Azure Spring Apps'
-    module: 'Module 2: Migrate an existing microservices application to Azure Spring Cloud'
+    module: 'Module 2: Migrate an existing microservices application to Azure Spring Apps'
 ---

-# Lab: Migrate an existing microservices application to Azure Spring Cloud
+# Lab: Migrate an existing microservices application to Azure Spring Apps
 # Student lab manual

 ## Lab scenario

-You have established a plan for migrating the Spring Petclinic application to Azure Spring Cloud.
+You have established a plan for migrating the Spring Petclinic application to Azure Spring Apps.
 It is now time to perform the actual migration of the Spring Petclinic application components.

 ## Objectives

 After you complete this lab, you will be able to:

-- Create an Azure Spring Cloud service
+- Create an Azure Spring Apps service
 - Set up the config server
 - Create an Azure MySQL Database service
-- Deploy the Spring Petclinic app components to the Spring Cloud service
+- Deploy the Spring Petclinic app components to the Spring Apps service
 - Provide a publicly available endpoint for the Spring Petclinic application
 - Test the application through the publicly available endpoint